a-chacon/oas_rails/README.md

 - `config.possible_default_responses`: Array with possible default errors.(Some will be added depending on the endpoint, example: not_found only works with show/update/delete).
 Default: [:not_found, :unauthorized, :forbidden].
 It should be HTTP status code symbols from the list: `[:not_found, :unauthorized, :forbidden, :internal_server_error, :unprocessable_entity]`

 - `config.response_body_of_default`: body for use in default responses.
-It must be a Hash.
-Default: { message: String }
+It must be a String hash like the used in request body tags.
+Default: "{ message: String }"

 ## Usage